ddablib/ddablib.github.io/ConsoleApp/3/Overview.md

 If a console application fails to execute information about the error is provided.

 [_TPJConsoleApp_](./API/TPJConsoleApp.md) descends from [_TPJCustomConsoleApp_](./API/TPJCustomConsoleApp.md), which provides all the functionality of the derived class, except that all properties are protected. [_TPJCustomConsoleApp_](./API/TPJCustomConsoleApp.md) should be used if you need to create subclasses.
 Subclasses should make the required properties public.

+## Compatibility

+The unit can be compiled with any Delphi compiler from Delphi 7 through to 11.3.
+It is compatible with 32 bit and 64 bit Windows targets.

+The code is compatible with both the VCL and FMX frameworks.

+Non-Windows platforms are not supported due to the code's reliance on the Windows API.

 ## Links